cds-snc/gcds-docs/src/en/roadmap.md

 ## Timeline: Q2 (Jul - Sep 2024)
 ### Theme: Product Growth
 #### New functionality and improvements
-  - 5 standard templates.
-[In progress]
+  - Standard templates (Basic Page Template).
+[Completed]
   - Utility framework (alpha).
 [In progress]
-  - New Components: Date input, Alert / Notice, Tags (Labels).
-[In progress]
+  - New Components: Date input, Alert / Notice.
+[Completed]
+  - Tag Component [Deprioritized]
   - Resolve any conflicting styles with Canada.ca mandatory components.
 [In progress]

 ### Theme: Research
 #### Accessibility, usability, and onboarding
   - Establish product metrics.
-[In progress]
+[Completed]
   - Identify and plan to resolve pain points, process for releasing breaking changes, Figma design library access.
 [In progress]
   - Conduct usability testing and accessibility testing with end users.
 [In progress]

 ### Theme: Engagement
 #### Outreach
   - Establish a Service Level Agreement.
-[In progress]
+[Completed]
   - Setup recurring scheduled demos with self sign up.
-[In progress]
+[Completed]
   - Establish regular touchpoints with the community.
-[In progress]
+[Completed]

 ## Timeline: Q3 (Oct - Dec 2024)

 ### Theme: Product Growth
 #### Technical onboarding
   - Produce and test out a dedicated developer onboarding experience, including starter apps, technical documentation and more.
-[Not started]
+[In progress]
   - Product and test out a dedicated designer onboarding experience.
-[Not started]
+[In Progress]
 #### CDTS functionality
   - Leveraging standard templates, provide the full functionality of Centrally Deployed Templates Solution (CDTS) to help with onboarding and adoption.
 [Not started]
 #### Integration with canada.ca
   - Increase access to GC Design System by offering a path from design.canada.ca.
-[Not started]
+[In progress]
 #### Product metrics & analytics
   - Establish clear ways of measuring adoption and ROI.
-[Not started]
+[In progress]
     - Adoption, time to build and cost saving, user satisfaction, fit of available adoption strategies (frameworks, touch points).
 [Not started]

 ### Theme: Research
 #### GC Design ecosystem and user needs research
   - Understand the different Design System offerings and alternatives across GC.
-[In progress]
+[Completed]
   - Understand and categorize the needs of different user groups across GC.
-[Not started]
+[Completed]
   - Share evidence for accessibility and policy compliance on the GC Design System website.
-[Not started]
+[In progress]

 ### Theme: Engagement
 #### Targeted demos